auth0/docs/articles/architecture-scenarios/application/web-app-sso.md

 The Auth0 configuration part starts with registering the timesheets app at the Auth0 dashboard as a __client__.
 A client is an application making protected resource requests on behalf of the resource owner (end-user).

 ::: note
 The term "client" does not imply any particular implementation characteristics.
 A client can be a web app, a mobile app or an SPA.
-In the case of ABC it is a ASP.NET Core web app.
+In the case of ExampleCo it is a ASP.NET Core web app.
 :::

 The main characteristics of a Client in Auth0 are:
 - __Name__: The canonical name of the client.
 This is used to identify the client at the portal, emails, logs, and more.
 - __Client ID__ (read-only): The unique identifier for the client.
 This is the ID used in the application when setting up authentication with Auth0.
 It is an auto-generated alphanumeric string.
 - __Client secret__ (read-only): A string used to sign and validate tokens which will be used in the different authentication flows.
 It is auto-generated and it must be kept confidential.
 - __Domain__: The domain name assigned to the Auth0 account.
-The format of the domain is `{account-name}.auth0.com` or `{account-name}.{location}.auth0.com`, for example `abc.auth0.com`.
+The format of the domain is `{account-name}.auth0.com` or `{account-name}.{location}.auth0.com`, for example `ExampleCoauth0.com`.
 - __Callback URL__: The URL where the user is redirected after they authenticate.

 #### Create a Client

-ABC's scenario involves only one application: the timesheets web app.
+ExampleCo's scenario involves only one application: the timesheets web app.
 Hence we have to configure one Client at Auth0 side.

 To register a database connection, go to the [dashboard](${manage_url}) and in the side navigation select [Clients](${manage_url}/#/clients).